Day 26: Waking up in a plush San Diego Hotel

 We made it.
 I can’t believe we made it.
 Tim’s knees survived.
 850+ miles in 3 weeks.
 With our kids!
 We really did it.
 The Pacific Coast in two summers.
 We’re finally here.

 These sheets are nice.
 I’m so glad I’m not in a tent right now.
 No more stinky tent.
 No more skanky campground showers.
 I really hate showering at campgrounds.
 The dampness.
 The dirty floors.
 The gross shower curtains.
 Where do I hang my clothes?
-The quarters.
 I hate wearing flip-flops in the shower.
 I can’t wait to take another shower in this nice bathroom.
 It’s luxurious.
 And the water doesn’t turn off after 3 minutes.
 It’s clean.
 I really do like these sheets, I should get new sheets when we get home.

 Maybe I should try to go back to sleep.

 This hotel is nice.
 Can’t we just stay here?
 I want to stay here forever.
 This is so easy.
-I could just forget about everything and just stay here.
+I could just forget about everything and stay here.
 How much would that cost?
 I’ll do the math…… Wow, that’s expensive.
 We can’t stay here. [then I recalled a book I read last winter about a guy who got rid of his expensive London flat and lived in hotels for a year.]
 What was that guy’s name?
-Didn’t he say it was cheaper to live in a hotel than it was to pay rent and utilities and insurance and all the other stuff you need when you have your own place?
+Didn’t he say it was cheaper to live in a hotel than it was to pay rent and utilities and insurance and all the other stuff ?
 We could live in a hotel.
 I’d do it with my family.
 But without all of the drinking.
 But that could be fun.
 That would be an adventure.
 The kids would love it.
 The nice people who work here would keep our room clean and cook our food.
 And wash our sheets…..We could write a book.
 It would be a different story than his.
 It would be about a family…….Nah…..that’s stupid.
 I don’t want to live in a hotel.

 Then my brain hopped to the present and all of the items on my to-do list.